Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Texas Performance Insights

-- Texas grabs 32 rebounds per game (163rd in college basketball) compared to the 31 of its opponents.
+- Texas ranks 163rd in the nation at 32 rebounds per game.
+That's similar to the 31 its opponents average.

-- The Longhorns average 99.1 points per 100 possessions on offense (48th in college basketball), and allow 85.6 points per 100 possessions (42nd in college basketball).
+- The Longhorns rank 48th in college basketball with 99.1 points scored per 100 possessions, and 42nd in college basketball defensively with 85.6 points conceded per 100 possessions.

+- Texas wins the turnover battle by 4.1 per game, committing 10.9 (83rd in college basketball) while its opponents average 15.

+- The Hurricanes' +270 scoring differential (outscoring opponents by 7.7 points per game) is a result of putting up 79.4 points per game (21st in college basketball) while giving up 71.7 per contest (232nd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.